josepvalls/godot35-santacruz-jam/readme.md

-Godot 3.5 project for "Carrion", an arcade game created for the DJAM #8 .
-Available: https://josepvalls.itch.io/morgana
+Godot 3.5 project for "Carrion", an arcade game created for the DJAM #8.
 Available: https://josepvalls.itch.io/carrion

 *Credits:*